 Advance Directive Forms

 By its very nature, this document is prepared well in advance of when it will be needed.
 Advance preparation leads to two problems: finding a safe, yet accessible place to store it; and making sure that it still reflects your wishes, even if it is not needed for 15 or 20 years.
 These problems point to the need for a central storage place, where health care providers can get quick and easy access to these documents, while maintaining privacy and confidentiality.
-The U.S. Living Will Registry has been storing advance directives since 1996.
+The U.S. Advance Care Plan Registry® has been storing advance directives since 1996.
 The Registry electronically stores the documents, and makes them available to hospitals and health care providers across the country 24 hours a day.
 In addition to access by hospitals and health care providers, a personal on-line account is created for each registrant, so they can view, download, fax or email their document whenever they want…even from their smartphone.
 Registrants are contacted every year to remind them to update their personal and emergency contact information, and to confirm that their advance directive has not been changed or revoked.
 In this way, there will be no doubt that the document still reflects their wishes.
 Visit “How to Register” for more information.